usc-isi-i2/ethiopia-discharge-modeling/README.md

 T2WML modeling for Ethiopia discharge dataset

-Assumes a regular format for all files (Specifically row 9 and cell A4).
-Edited sheet Gojeb to conform to this structure by adding extra blank row at top
+Assumes a regular format for all files (Specifically no typos in names and month header rows are 6 rows after year row)

 Output files in `data/results`